frenoid/tour-of-spark/README.md

 This code demonstrate common dataframe operations in Spark

-This is **Workshop 10 Spark DataFrame Basics**  which one of a workshop series given as part of the [Big Data Engineering for Analytics](https://www.iss.nus.edu.sg/executive-education/course/detail/big-data-engineering-for--analytics/data-science) module which fulfills a requirement for the Engineering Big Data certificate issued by [NUS-ISS](https://www.iss.nus.edu.sg/)
+This is **Workshop 9 Data Retrieval Using SPARK Queries**  which one of a workshop series given as part of the [Big Data Engineering for Analytics](https://www.iss.nus.edu.sg/executive-education/course/detail/big-data-engineering-for--analytics/data-science) module which fulfills a requirement for the Engineering Big Data certificate issued by [NUS-ISS](https://www.iss.nus.edu.sg/)

 I have translated the original Python code to Scala